mabino/Keeping-Data-Private/Lesson-data-privacy.md

 # Lesson Plan: Keeping Data Private

-## Background.
+## Background

-Data Privacy Day is an international holiday to recognize and spread knowledge of the importance of protecting one's own private data and the data we have access to.
-Through discussion and activities with a classroom guest, students will consider the additional risks and challenges of keeping data private and sharing data appropriately in a digital context.
+[Data Privacy Day](https://staysafeonline.org/data-privacy-day/about-dpd/) is an international effort to recognize and spread knowledge of the importance of protecting one's own private data and the data we have access to.
+Through discussion with a classroom guest, students will consider the additional risks and challenges of keeping data private and sharing data appropriately in a digital context.

 ## Subject Area(s)